 For decades, salesforce research has delved into the complexities and nuances of leadership theory.
-Researchers examining this area have scrutinized various theories such as transformational and transactional leadership (Bass, 1997; Mullins and Syam, 2014; Schwepker and Good, 2010), leader-member exchange (Durrat, Atinc, and Babin, 2016), ethical leadership (DeConinck, 2015; Schwepker, 2015), and path-goal theory (Jaramillo and Mulki, 2008) to gain valuable insights into their implications for salesforce leadership.
+Researchers examining this area have scrutinized various theories such as transformational and transactional leadership (Mackenzie, Podsakoff, and Rich, 2001; Mullins and Syam, 2014; Schwepker and Good, 2010), leader-member exchange (Durrat, Atinc, and Babin, 2016), ethical leadership (DeConinck, 2015; Schwepker, 2015), and path goal theory (Jaramillo and Mulki, 2008) to gain valuable insights into their implications for salesforce leadership.
 In recent years, however, there has been a growing interest in researching how servant leadership affects the attitudes and behaviors of salespeople (e.g., Grisaffe, VanMeter, and Chonko, 2016; Jaramillo, Bande, and Varela, 2015; Jaramillo et al., 2009; Schwepker, 2016; Westbrook and Peterson, 2022).
 The purpose of this study is to expand on prior research in this area by examining the relationship between servant leadership and various job-related outcomes.

 This study makes two important contributions to the current servant leadership research.
-First, servant leadership has been the focus of increased attention because of its significant relationship to employees' attitudes and job outcomes and its ability to explain the additional variance of these attitudes and outcomes beyond other styles (ethical, authentic, transformational) of leadership (Grisaffe et al., 2016; Hoch et al., 2018; Lee et al., 2020).
+First, servant leadership has been the focus of increased attention because of its significant relationship to employees' attitudes and job outcomes and its ability to explain additional variance of these attitudes and outcomes beyond other styles (ethical, authentic, transformational) of leadership (Grisaffe et al., 2016; Hoch et al., 2018; Lee et al., 2020).
 This study seeks to extend the body of knowledge by examining a connection between servant leadership and duty orientation, an area that has yet to be studied.

 Second, this study examines the relationship among servant leadership, performance, and turnover intentions.
-Does servant leadership have a direct relationship with the performance and turnover intentions of salespeople?
+Does servant leadership have a direct relationship with performance and turnover intentions of salespeople?
 Or is the relationship mediated by other variables?
 Few studies have examined whether servant leadership has a direct relationship with these two important job outcomes or included all three variables in a single study.
 The authors seek to develop an understanding of the complex dynamics impacting these relationships in this largely understudied area.

-Thus, this study examines the influence of servant leadership through duty orientation and supervisor trust on the performance and turnover intentions among a sample of industrial salespeople.
+Thus, the purpose of this study is to investigate how servant leadership directly or indirectly (through duty orientation and supervisor trust) influences performance and turnover intentions among a sample of industrial salespeople.
 Support for the hypothesized relationships is provided in the literature review.